Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_sagemaker/getting_started_with_snowpark_for_machine_learning_on_sagemaker.md

 <!-- ------------------------ -->
 ## Build and Deploy Model
 Duration: 10
-Work through the 1_prepare_build_deploy_model.ipynb workbook to join together the datasets, bring in the training data then build and deploy the model.
+Now open and work through the `1_prepare_build_deploy_model.ipynb` workbook to join together the datasets, bring in the training data then build and deploy the model.
+Once again, make sure to select the correct python environment.

 [1_prepare_build_deploy_model.ipynb](https://github.com/marzillo-snow/getting_started_with_snowpark_on_sagemaker/blob/main/1_prepare_build_deploy_model.ipynb)